sheerapi/LeafEngine/README.md

 > SFML supports the audio file formats WAV, OGG/Vorbis and FLAC.
 Due to licensing issues MP3 is **not supported**.
 ### When i try to render two or more sprites, it spams "Failed to activate the OpenGL context"
 Due to limitations (Knowledge limitations), i couldn't get Leaf to render two or more sprites/shapes, but i'm working on it, it's first priority on the To-Do list.
+### Will this have an editor?
+Yes, it's planned, but first, every bug needs to be solved, but dw, im working on it :)

 ## Building
 Building Leaf is as simple as: